Bail set for mother accused in baby’s fentanyl-related death

 Las Vegas police say 31-year-old Kiera McCall told neighbors her 1-year-old son “might have gotten into some heroin under the bed” before his death.

-Bail has been set at $75,000 with house arrest for a mother facing a second-degree murder charge for her baby’s fentanyl-related death.
+Bail has been set at $75,000 with house arrest for a mother facing a second-degree murder charge in her baby’s fentanyl-related death.

 The Clark County coroner’s office ruled the cause of death “toxic effects of fentanyl” and the manner accidental, according to an arrest report.